tatomyr/estimate-it/README.md

 Start app with `npm start`.
 Open http://localhost:3000/estimate/new in your browser.

 Data is storing on https://restdb.io.
-To save and share estimate you have to authorize using `apiKey`.
+To save and share estimate you have to authorize using `restdb.io` credentials: `dbName:apiKey`.